hazelcast/charts/stable/hazelcast-enterprise/README.md

 ### 5.8.0

 The parameter `hotRestart` has been renamed to `persistence`.
-To use the persistence feature make sure that your `values` are updated.
+To use the persistence feature make sure that your `values.yaml` is updated.
 For example:

     persistence:
       enabled: true